irvaniamirali/payman/docs/docs/index.md

 - **Unified error handling**
  Common exception classes are used across gateways, with optional gateway-specific errors when needed.

-- **Includes test coverage and mock support**
- The package includes tests and gateway simulations to help with development and integration.

 - **Suitable for real projects**
  Designed to be usable in real applications, from small services to larger deployments.